gvwilson/fiction/voyage/index.md

 These examples, and others, inspired the Learned Jizelle uy-Armaq's argument that other nations' imitation of the Pale Remainder reflects the era's yearning for a return to the certainties of Angelic rule.
-To quote a representative passage<span class="sidenote">See for example her *[Lectures Given at Ensworth in Honor of the Royal Accession](#ensworth-lectures)*.</span>:
+To quote a representative passage<span class="note">See for example her *[Lectures Given at Ensworth in Honor of the Royal Accession](#ensworth-lectures)*.</span>:

 > The chaos of the Age of Heroes produced a yearning among all the peoples of